fantauzzi/SFND_3D_Object_Tracking/README.md

  ![Screenshot](images/figure3.png "Table")

- A chart of the TTC over time (over frames) shows that the calculated TTC for lidar in frames 5, 6 and 7 is inconsistent with the same calculated in previous and subsequent frames, also with the camera calculated TTC.
+ A chart of the TTC over time (over frames) shows that the calculated TTC for lidar in frames 5, 6 and 7 is inconsistent with the same calculated in previous and subsequent frames, also inconsistent with the camera calculated TTC.

  ![Screenshot](images/figure4.png "Table")